THE CULVER CITY DEMOCRATIC CLUB

-- Section 2.
-If a vacancy shall occur in any of the offices as noted in Article V, more than one month prior to the date of the annual election, such vacancy shall be filled by a majority vote of the membership present and eligible to vote at the next regular meeting.
+- Section 3.
+If a vacancy shall occur in any of the offices as noted in Article V, except that of the President, more than one month prior to the date of the annual election, such vacancy shall be filled by a majority vote of the membership present and eligible to vote at the next regular meeting.
 Written notice of such action shall be sent to the membership at least five days prior to the meeting.

 - Section 1.
 The Club may endorse only registered Democratic candidates for any public offices, local, state, and national.

 - Section 2.
 A procedure for endorsement shall be established by the Executive Board prior to the endorsing meeting.

 - Section 3.
 At the endorsing meeting, all sections of Article X and XI providing for voter eligibility and procedure shall apply.